Navina0/Face_Counter_OpenCV.ipynb/README.md

 # Face_Counter_OpenCV.ipynb
 The repository contains a fascinating project from ShapeAI !!!
+It is about counting the number of faces using openCV and python.
+I got to learn a lot during these 7 days and it was an amazing experience learning with ShapeAI.
-Thank you for helping me out ShapeAI
+Thank you for helping me out ShapeAI.